-In women carrying COL4A1 mutations, cesarean section should be recommended to reduce the risk of maternal vascular injury during expulsive effort and to reduce the risk of vascular injury in the newborn as a result of birth trauma (21; 61; 18).
+In women carrying COL4A1 or COL4A2 mutations, cesarean section should be recommended to reduce the risk of maternal vascular injury during expulsive effort and to reduce the risk of vascular injury in the newborn as a result of birth trauma (20; 65; 17).
 However, it must be reminded that porencephaly, or other brain lesions, may have been established during fetal life.

 Tiziana Granata MD

-Dr. Granata of the Fondazione Istituto Nazionale Neurologico Besta in Milan, Italy, received honorariums from Bicodex for speaking engagements.See Profile
+Dr. Granata of the Fondazione Istituto Nazionale Neurologico Besta in Milan, Italy, has no relevant financial relationships to disclose.See Profile

 Harvey B Sarnat MD FRCPC MS